evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Long_Range/_index.md

 ## User interface and control

-The  screen behind the steering wheel mounted into the dashboard is 7 inches large.
-The touch screen at the top of the center console is 10,2 inches large.
+MG MG5 Electric Long Range has multiple integrated screens.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
+The  screen behind the steering wheel integrated into the dashboard is 10,25 inches large.
+The touch screen at the top of the center console is 7 inches large.

 <figur>